fcelda/nsec5-draft/nsec5.md

 This document defines the EC-ED25519-SHA256 NSEC5 algorithm as follows:

-* The NSEC5 proof and NSEC5 hash are the same as with EC-P256-SHA256
+* The VRF is the EC-VRF algorithm specified in [I-D.goldbe-vrf] (Section X) where the secure hash function Hash is SHA-256 and the EC group G is the Ed25519 curve.
+  SHA-256 is specified in {{RFC6234}}.
-  but using Ed25519 elliptic curve with parameters defined in
+  The curve parameters are specified in
-  {{RFC7748}} Section 4.1.
+  {{RFC7748}} (Section 4.1).

 * The public key format to be used in the NSEC5KEY RR is defined in Section 3 of {{RFC8080}} and thus is the same as the format used to